 Who is Charles Stanley?

 Charles Stanley & Co. is one of the oldest firms on the London Stock Exchange with its roots stretching as far back as 1792.
-Today Charles Stanley is one of the foremost investment companies in the UK offering a range of financial products and wealth management services to private clients, charities and small institutions.
+Today, Charles Stanley is one of the foremost investment companies in the UK, offering a range of financial products and wealth management services to private clients, charities and small institutions.

-Charles Stanley & Co. has around £24.9bn funds under management.
-To put this into context, the UK's largest investment platform, Hargreaves Lansdown, has around £142bn of assets under management.
+Following its acquisition by American wealth management firm Raymond James in January 2022, the combined UK group now manages approximately £48.2bn in assets.
+To put this into context, the UK's largest investment platform, Hargreaves Lansdown, has around £172bn of assets under management.
 So while Charles Stanley isn't the largest online investment platform in the UK it certainly has a significant market share.

 Charles Stanley Offer - Up to £1,500 cashback